 We get back to the Ibanez Quantum pickup configuration and downgrade to a DL tremolo bridge with locking tuners.

-It’s disappointing to see the Edge Zero system go but, for $500 we can’t really complain.
+It’s disappointing to see the Edge Zero system left out, but, for $500 we can’t really complain.

 And that’s the kicker with this guitar.

-At such a low price point, you do get some value, especially when you consider that the Mahogany body and Quantum pickups, being present in so many other more expensive guitars, make up the core of this one.
+At such a low price point, you do get some value, especially when you consider that the Mahogany body and Quantum pickups being present in so many other more expensive guitars, are included here as well.

 FEATURES: Mahogany Body / Wizard Neck / Vai Tree of Life Inlays